-Making history at the Academy Awards: Five takeaways from the 2025 Oscars
+Making history at the Oscars 2025: Five takeaways from the Academy Awards

 A documentary makes a statement in support of Palestinian rights, while other artists break barriers in film diversity.